Earl of Gloucester

 Gloucester's experiences highlight the play's focus on what happens when power shifts from one generation to another.
 After he is blinded, one of Gloucester's old servants kindly guides him out of the palace.
 Despite his sudden fall from influence, Gloucester's attitude demonstrates that it's hard for someone who's always been on top to adjust to life as someone without power.
 "Do as I bid thee," he orders the servant who is helping him.

-Then, suddenly realizing his position, Gloucester adds, "Or rather, do thy pleasure" (4.1.50).
-After a lifetime of being in command, Gloucester finally has to learn how to say please.
+Then, suddenly realizing his position, Gloucester adds, "or rather do thy pleasure" (4.1.55).
+After a lifetime of being in command, Gloucester finally has to learn how to say "please."
 His slow transition from having an arrogant attitude to one of consideration for others mirrors Lear's journey through the play and reinforces the play's message that deeper wisdom is earned through suffering.